-If you're not enrolled in TRS-Care when you lose comprehensive coverage through no fault of your own, you may enroll yourself and your eligible dependents in TRS-Care within 31 days after you lose coverage under the other comprehensive health plan.
-But if you're already enrolled in TRS-Care when you lose other comprehensive health plan coverage, you can't enroll your otherwise eligible dependents.
+If you're not enrolled in TRS-Care when you lose comprehensive coverage through no fault of your own, you may enroll yourself and your eligible dependents in TRS-Care within 31 days after you lose other comprehensive health plan coverage.
+But if you're enrolled in TRS-Care when you lose other comprehensive health plan coverage, you can't enroll your otherwise eligible dependents.

-Should you lose coverage with another plan, keep your notice of termination letter to show TRS that the your loss of coverage was involuntary.
+Should you lose coverage with another plan, keep your notice of termination letter to show TRS that your loss of coverage was involuntary.